2017 Louis Vuitton Challenger's Trophy

+Trophy

+Louis Vuitton partnered with British silversmiths, Thomas Lyte, to create a special edition, one-off Challenger's Trophy.
+The trophy was crafted in 10 kg of sterling silver and stands at 70 cm high.

 Challenger of Record

 On 1 October 2013, Australia's Hamilton Island Yacht Club was confirmed as the "Challenger of Record" for the 35th America's Cup.
-Only moments after the win by USA team Oracle, Hamilton Island Yacht Club (HIYC), located on the edge of the Great Barrier Reef in Queensland, Australia issued its challenge for the 35th America’s Cup.
-The HIYC challenge was accepted by the Golden Gate Yacht Club, which remained the Defender and Trustee of the world’s oldest international sporting trophy.
+Only moments after the win by USA team Oracle, Hamilton Island Yacht Club (HIYC), located on the edge of the Great Barrier Reef in Queensland, Australia issued its challenge for the 35th America's Cup.
+The HIYC challenge was accepted by the Golden Gate Yacht Club, which remained the Defender and Trustee of the world's oldest international sporting trophy.
 Australian billionaire Bob Oatley was said to be financially backing the Hamilton Island Yacht Club as the Challenger of Record for the 35th America's Cup.

 On 19 July 2014, Russell Coutts, Director of the America's Cup Event Authority (ACEA), announced that Hamilton Island Yacht Club had withdrawn Team Australia from the 35th America's Cup.
 Team Australia claimed that the new protocols as set forth by defending champion Oracle Team USA were too hard to prepare for when no dates or venue have been confirmed for the event.

 A replacement for Hamilton Island Yacht Club as Challenger of Record was not named.